Optimization of Proteins for Molecular and Biomolecular Electronic Devices

 How to Cite

 Wise, K. J., Hillebrecht, J. R., Koscielecki, J. F., Stuart, J. A. and Birge, R. R. 2006.
 Optimization of Proteins for Molecular and Biomolecular Electronic Devices.
-Encyclopedia of Molecular Cell Biology and Molecular Medicine.
+Reviews in Cell Biology and Molecular Medicine. .

 - Published Online: 15 SEP 2006